ysahnpark/pledgecontrol/README.md

 #Users Guide#

 ##Introduction##
-There are three major components:
+There are four major components:
+- **User**: Manages the users that can use the system.
+The user of type `admin` has entire privilege, whereas the user type `keeper` has lesser privileges.
 - **Accounts**: Manages the pledge accounts.
 A pledge account includes information such as person data, pledge amount, payment period,  etc.
 - **Transaction**: Manages the transactions, i.e. money collection data.
 - **Ticket**: Manages the tickets to handle issues such as request for first payment, notify for overdue, etc.